ProxiBlue/reCaptcha/README.md

 * clone this repo
 * disable compilation if you use that.
-* copy the files from the repo into the base folder of your magento install
+* copy the files from the repo into the base folder of your magento / OpenMage install
 * clear your cache
 * re-enable compilation